Ryan-53/final-year-project/cnn_prediction_system/README.txt

 2. Run batch file prediction_app.bat to start application

-  Alternatively you can run python app.py in the command line
+  Alternatively you can run python app.py in the command line if in the cnn_prediction_system directory (it will not run properly unless in directory when launching app.py)